google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 ## Stickersheet

-To create your own flows, you can download the Payments Request API sticker sheet from [our Github Repo](https://goo.gl/daxhRa).
+To create your own flows, you can download the Payment Request API sticker sheet from [our Github Repo](https://goo.gl/daxhRa).